Jovan11111/Jwitter/docs/SSU/register.md

 - The username must be unique and properly checked against the database.
 - Passwords must be hashed and stored securely.
 - The system must prevent duplicate entries in the database.
-- The registration functionality must be implemented as part of the first phase of development.

 ## 2.4.
 Preconditions